-Looking forward, earnings per share is forecast to rise by 39.9% over the next year.
-If the dividend continues on this path, the payout ratio could be 43% by next year, which we think can be pretty sustainable going forward.
+Looking forward, earnings per share is forecast to rise exponentially over the next year.
+If recent patterns in the dividend continue, we could see the payout ratio reaching 34% which is fairly sustainable.

 Rogers Communications Has A Solid Track Record

 Even over a long history of paying dividends, the company's distributions have been remarkably stable.
 The annual payment during the last 10 years was CA$1.74 in 2013, and the most recent fiscal year payment was CA$2.00.
 This works out to be a compound annual growth rate (CAGR) of approximately 1.4% a year over that time.
 Dividends have grown relatively slowly, which is not great, but some investors may value the relative consistency of the dividend.

 Some investors will be chomping at the bit to buy some of the company's stock based on its dividend history.
 Unfortunately things aren't as good as they seem.
 Earnings per share has been sinking by 13% over the last five years.
 Dividend payments are likely to come under some pressure unless EPS can pull out of the nosedive it is in.
 However, the next year is actually looking up, with earnings set to rise.
 We would just wait until it becomes a pattern before getting too excited.

 Overall, it's nice to see a consistent dividend payment, but we think that longer term, the current level of payment might be unsustainable.
 In the past the payments have been stable, but we think the company is paying out too much for this to continue for the long term.
 Overall, we don't think this company has the makings of a good income stock.